This walk is a 6.5 mile ‘there and back’ starting at Freshwater East, to Stackpole Quay and the viewpoint above Barafundle Bay, then return.

-Our walk starts at the narrow wood footbridge opposite the Trewent Holiday Park.
+This walk starts at the access path to Freshwater East beach, opposite the Trewent Holiday Park.
 The official coast path runs behind the beach but it’s definitely worthwhile taking the opportunity of a stroll across Freshwater East beach, as the wide stretch of sands never fails to impress.

-We rejoin the coast path and there’s a climb uphill to the headland known as Trewent Point, pausing halfway up the hill to enjoy the view across the bay.
+We join the coast path on a climb uphill to the headland known as Trewent Point, pausing halfway up to enjoy the view across the bay.

-At the headland we turn westwards on the path across undulating grassy cliff tops reaching Greenala Point.
-This is the site of an Iron Age coastal promontory fort and the defensive ‘tumps’ are still evident in the landscape along the cliff top terrain.
+At the headland the path heads westwards across undulating grassy cliff tops reaching Greenala Point.
+This is the site of an Iron Age coastal promontory fort, and some defensive ‘tumps’ can still be made out in the landscape.

-That’s as far as we go on the day and we retrace our steps back eastwards along the coast path returning to Trewent Park and a very nice lunch at The Longhouse Club.
+That’s as far as we go on the day and we retrace our steps back along the coast path returning to Freshwater East.